 East Central College encourages you to promptly report any incident of sexual harassment, sexual assault, and any other type of sexual violence or misconduct, including relationship violence and stalking to the College officials identified herein regardless of whether the conduct occurred on or off campus.
 Even if the accused is a student or staff member of the College, filing such a report does not obligate you to charge the accused under the College's disciplinary procedures, such as the Student Disciplinary Policy, nor does it obligate you to file a police report.
 If you choose to do so, the College will assist you in reporting the incident to local law enforcement, but such a report is not required.
 If you need assistance or support in filing a complaint please contact the Vice President of Student Development.
-If you choose not to report your complaint to law enforcement, the College strongly encourages you to make an anonymous report to College officials.
-Submitting such a report enables the College to better protect the safety and security of the College community.
+If you choose not to report your complaint to law enforcement, the College to better protect the safety and security of the College community.
 Please contact a College Counselor to make a confidential report.